 As a criminal defense attorney, I love when EMS providers trample all over the scene.
 Inadvertent destruction of evidence by EMS providers is very helpful when it comes to challenging the quality of evidence against a client and I will not hesitate to seize upon such gifts.

 On the other hand, through my veins courses the blood of a paramedic and I have a very realistic understanding of just how important it is to exercise the utmost care when responding to crime scenes.
 The actions of an EMS provider — in the heat and chaos of a gnarly call — can make the difference, not only between life and death, but also between whether a crime is ever solved and perpetrators are ever prosecuted and families ever get closure.
 It’s an awesome responsibility.

 When it comes to doing what needs to be done in a way that is least likely to adversely affect the solving of a crime, there are three simple rules to follow:

 1. Recognize a crime scene

-You already assess for scene safety, mechanism and how best to manage the situation at hand.
+You already assess for scene safety, mechanism of injury or nature of illness and how best to manage the situation at hand.
 These are all things that every EMS provider is (or should be) trained to do.
 The findings of these assessments do not simply exist in the abstract; they collectively answer at least one important question: What’s going on?

 When the answer to that question raises so much as the possibility of criminal activity, you must recognize that fact immediately and switch into that mindset — this is a crime scene; I must do what I must do to manage the patient … but there’s more.